rstudio/connectwidgets/README.md

 #### table

-Provide a more detailed view with table:
+Provide a more detailed view with a table:

 ![a sample table](man/figures/README-table-1.png)